Yedomon/orphan_crop/README.md

 ### Biochemistry
 - Belongs to the NAD-ME C4 photosynthesis sub-type
 - Uses NAD-malic enzyme type C4 photosynthesis
-- The family Cleomaceae is relatively close to Brassicaceae with Arabidopsis thaliana (a C3 photosynthetic plant) and therefore offers comparison with this well studied model organism.[15]
+- The family Cleomaceae is relatively close to Brassicaceae with Arabidopsis thaliana (a C3 photosynthetic plant) and therefore offers comparison with this well studied model organism.
 - The C4 pathway in this species evolved independently from two other C4 Cleome species, C. angustifolia and C. oxalidea.